jordi-petit/ap2-moogle-2018/README.md

 -   The `crawler.py` module is the command line interface tool that is used to crawl the web and index its pages.
-In order to execute it, use a command such as `./crawler.py --url http://localhost:5000/static/index.html`, which specifies its starting page.
+In order to execute it, use a command such as `./crawler.py --url http://localhost:5000/static/index.html --maxdist 4`, which specifies a starting page and a maximum crawling distance.
     Use `./crawler.py --help` to get more options.

     This module is already implemented, **do not modify it**.